AL Wild Card Game shows how different 2017 Yankees are from previous versions

 NEW YORK -- Despite a historically awful performance from Luis Severino , the New York Yankees advanced to the ALDS with their win over the Minnesota Twins in Tuesday night's AL Wild Card Game (NYY 8, MIN 4).
 The Yankees will now take on the Cleveland Indians in a best-of-five series.

 Tuesday win was, of course, made possible by New York's vaunted bullpen.
-Severino bowed out of the game after recording one out, and after that, four relievers combined to hold the Twins to one run on five hits and three walks in 8 2/3 innings.
+Severino bowed out of the game after recording one out, and after that, four relievers combined to hold the Twins to one run on five hits and three walks in the remaining 8 2/3 innings.
 They struck out 13.
-Chad Green , David Robertson , and Tommy Kahnle did the heavy lifting before Aroldis Chapman handled the ninth.
+Chad Green , David Robertson and Tommy Kahnle did the heavy lifting before Aroldis Chapman handled the ninth.

 The Yankees answered Minnesota's three-run top of the first with three runs in the bottom half, quickly tying the game.
 That rally was set up by a Brett Gardner walk and an Aaron Judge single.
 Didi Gregorius brought the house down with a loud three-run home run to right field.

-"It's so much," said manager Joe Girardi during an in-game ESPN interview when asked about Gregorius' importance to the team.
+"It's so much," manager Joe Girardi said during an in-game ESPN interview when asked about Gregorius' importance to the team.
 "Eighty-seven RBIs, he missed a month of the season.
 Defensively, what he does and how he's the captain of the infield.
 You know, we've kind of put him in the four-slot when we had some people that got hurt and he's filled in great there, and we just left it there."

-Later in the game the Yankees scored a run when 24-year-old Gary Sanchez hammered a leadoff double and 24-year-old Greg Bird drove him in with a single to right field.
-An inning later, 25-year-old Aaron Judge crushed his first postseason home run, a low line drive rocket into the left field seats.
-Severino's disaster outing aside, the kids led the way in the Wild Card Game.
+Later in the game the Yankees scored a run when 24-year-old Gary Sanchez hammered a leadoff double and 24-year-old Greg Bird drove him in with a single to right.
+An inning later, the 25-year-old Judge crushed his first postseason home run, a low line drive rocket into the left field seats.
+Severino's disaster outing aside, the kids led the way in the wild-card game.

-"I think it means a lot (for the young guys to experience the postseason) because a lot of them showed up in a big way," added Girardi following the Tuesday's win.
+"I think it means a lot (for the young guys to experience the postseason) because a lot of them showed up in a big way," Girardi said following the Tuesday's win.
 "You think about the day that Aaron Judge had, Sanchez had a big double, scored a run.
 You can think about Bird driving in a big run, the job that Green did tonight.
 Tommy Kahnle is fairly young, too.
 So I think it's big."

-The Yankee for years and years relied on veteran players and free agency to supplement their homegrown core.
+The Yankee for years relied on veteran players and free agency to supplement their homegrown core.
 And it worked for a very long time, because they were in contention for close to two decades.
-Things starting to fall apart the last few years, however, which is why the Yankees played a single postseason game -- a Wild Card Game shutout loss to Dallas Keuchel and the Houston Astros in 2015 -- from 2013-16.
+Things starting to fall apart the last few years, however, which is why the Yankees played a single postseason game -- a wild-card game shutout loss to Dallas Keuchel and the Houston Astros in 2015 -- from 2013-16.
 Consider their 2015 Opening Day lineup:

 - CF Jacoby Ellsbury